 In her novel Active Hope, environmental activist, scholar and ecologist, Joanna Macy explores the concept for which her book is named as “waking up to the beauty of life on whose behalf we can act,” implying that the process of “waking up” to our connection with the natural world may inspire us to take action to protect it.

 Research shows that when we experience extraordinary events that transmute our day-to-day mundanity, these moments of “awe” serve a “vital social function,” by shifting the focus away from the individual self, and allowing us to place greater emphasis on the welfare of other living beings.
-An “extraordinary event” can include anything from witnessing a spectacular display of Northern Lights, to taking part in a protest with thousands of people rallying around a singular cause, to tripping on psilocybin mushrooms or having a profound experience with ayahuasca.
+An “extraordinary event” can include anything from witnessing a spectacular display of Northern Lights, to taking part in a protest with thousands of people rallying around a singular cause, to tripping on shrooms or having a profound experience with ayahuasca.

 Read: The Function of Awe